 - With just 5 minutes of prep, you can put together an amazing, family-friendly recipe that everyone will devour.

-- Our baby back ribs in instant pot recipe is perfect for anyone who loves BBQ pork, or those who want to stick to low-carb, keto, paleo, Whole30, and gluten-free lifestyles.
+- The instant pot ribs recipe is perfect for anyone who loves BBQ pork, or those who want to stick to low-carb, keto, paleo, Whole30, and gluten-free lifestyles.
 These ribs are also dairy-free and sugar-free!

-The instant pot baby back ribs take just 4 simple ingredients, 5 if you decide to add BBQ sauce!
+The baby back ribs Instant Pot recipe takes just 4 simple ingredients, 5 if you decide to add BBQ sauce!
 Our homemade dry rub for pork recipe packs tons of flavor and we felt just using water for cooking worked well.

 - baby back ribs